Hanzala531/Tasky-main/Frontend/Notes.md

 3️⃣ **Fetch & manage data** (State management, API calls).
 4️⃣ **Implement features** (Time tracking, project progress, member activities).
 5️⃣ **Ensure responsiveness & dark mode support**.
 6️⃣ **Test and deploy the application**.

-tommorow is monday and office is starting from monday
+---

+Would you like more details on any specific part? 🚀